p1ngul1n0/plumav2/README.md

   - Send HTTP request using different methods and show status code and reason for each case.
 - ENUM
   - Enumerate directories,using any list file.
+- SPIDERING
+  - Extract all links on page.

   ## Installation
   Downloading it